 Use a wide-tooth comb when combing wet hair and when styling.
 These are the times when the most breakage is going to occur, and I'd guess that a wide-tooth comb reduces lost strands by more than 50%.
 Start by parting your hair into two sections down the middle of your head.
 Next, start combing from the bottom up, working in small sections.
 If you hit a major tangle, don't rip or pull at it.
 Use your fingers to gently separate the tangle and then carry on!

 Try to limit the flat iron for the first few weeks—at least until your hair no longer snaps off in a light breeze!
 Use big clips instead of rubber bands and pull hair up loosely instead of into tight pony tails.
 This also will reduce a lot of the breakage and will help prevent the "lion's mane" look that occurs when hair breaks off where the rubber band ties it.

 Trim Your Split Ends

-Try to get in for a good hair cut two to three weeks after the initial bleaching.
-This will eliminate split ends, even out your layers that may become uneven with breakage, and allow you to concentrate on reviving the length of your hair instead of focusing on only the split ends.
+Try to get in for a good haircut two to three weeks after the initial bleaching.
+This will eliminate split ends, even out the layers that may become uneven with breakage, and allow you to concentrate on reviving the length of your hair instead of focusing on only the split ends.